saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 </TabItem>
 </Tabs>

-### Merging Capabilities is no longer changing the calling object
+### Merging Capabilities

 Prior to Selenium 4, you could merge one set of capabilities into different set, and this would mutate the calling object.

-With Selenium 4, you'll need to manually assign the result of the merge operation.
+With Selenium 4, this is deprecated; you'll need to manually assign the result of the merge operation.

 <Tabs
   defaultValue="Selenium 4"